johnperry-math/AoC2023/More_Detailed_Comparison.md

 No, but I'm the one you're stuck with. 😁

+I don't consider myself an Ada expert by any means, [but](https://github.com/johnperry-math/PL-0-in-Ada) [I](https://github.com/johnperry-math/GtkAdaQuoter) [have](https://github.com/johnperry-math/RosettaCode) [written](https://github.com/johnperry-math/AoC2020) [some](https://github.com/johnperry-math/AoC2020) [non](https://github.com/johnperry-math/AoC2022)-[trivial](https://github.com/johnperry-math/AoC2022) [programs](https://github.com/johnperry-math/AoC2021) [in](https://github.com/johnperry-math/AoC2018) [it](https://github.com/johnperry-math/AoC2023).
+(Each word a different repository! 😁)

+I don't have any Rust code in public repositories, aside from the one you're reading right now, but I've used it on an almost daily basis at work for three years.
+I don't think my employer will allow me to share that, though, sorry.

+That said:

 * I speak both Ada and Rust, but not natively.
 My background in 1980s-era C/C++, [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)), and [Modula-2](https://en.wikipedia.org/wiki/Modula-2) will probably be apparent.
-(I didn't even start using the C++ STL until about 2014.)
 Code excerpts should accordingly be considered usable but not necessarily idiomatic.
 * My solutions may not be optimal, or even advisable.
   * I only look at other people's solutions, or even the discussion of solutions, after I've either solved mine or become so hopelessly stuck that I'm looking for the insight needed to solve teh puzzle.
   * I do try to clean up my solutions, but not as much as I probably should.